CopernicaMarketingSoftware/Documentation/Yothalot/introduction.md

 crazy simple and at the same time hugely popular, you can easily write map/reduce jobs - or find people who can do that for you.

-Because PHP is a scripting language, you do not have to compile and code.
+Because PHP is a scripting language, you do not have to compile any code.
 When you're testing and debugging your algorithm, you can simply save your changes, and schedule your job.
 Writing map/reduce algorithms has never been easier.